Rep-tile: Fractals as rep-tiles

-Because fractals are self-similar on smaller and smaller scales, many may be decomposed into copies of themselves like a rep-tile.
+Because fractals are often self-similar on smaller and smaller scales, many may be decomposed into copies of themselves like a rep-tile.
 However, if the fractal has an empty interior, this decomposition may not lead to a tiling of the entire plane.
 For example, the Sierpinski triangle is rep-3, tiled with three copies of itself, and the Sierpinski carpet is rep-8, tiled with eight copies of itself, but repetition of these decompositions does not form a tiling.
 On the other hand, the dragon curve is a space-filling curve with a non-empty interior; it is rep-4, and does form a tiling.
 Similarly, the Gosper island is rep-7, formed from the space-filling Gosper curve, and again forms a tiling.

 By construction, any fractal defined by an iterated function system of n contracting maps of the same ratio is rep-n.

 Infinite tiling

 Among regular polygons, only the triangle and square can be dissected into smaller equally sized copies of themselves.
 However, a regular hexagon can be dissected into six equilateral triangles, each of which can be dissected into a regular hexagon and three more equilateral triangles.
 This is the basis for an infinite tiling of the hexagon with hexagons.
 The hexagon is therefore an irrep-∞ or irrep-infinity irreptile.